ritikj27/nextjs-course/my-app/README.md

     But, with templates, when a user navigates between routes that share a template, a new instance of the component is mounted, DOM elements are recreated, state is not preserved, and effects are re-synchronized
     A template can be defined by exporting a default React component from a template.js or template.tsx file Similar to layouts, templates also should accept a children prop which will render the nested segments in the route.

+# loading.tsx
+* This file allows us to create loading states that are displayed to users while a specific route segment's content is loading
+* The loading state appears immediately upon navigation, giving users the assurance that the application is responsive and actively loading content

+# loading.tsx Benefits
+1. You can display the loading state as soon as a user navigates to a new route The immediate feedback reassures users that their action has been acknowledged, reduces perceived loading times, and makes the application feel more responsive.
+2. Next.js allows the creation of shared layouts that remain interactive while new route segments are loading Users can continue interacting with certain parts of the application, such as a navigation menu or sidebar, even if the main content is still being fetched
+SL